dan-nagle/h2m/README.txt

 Name conflicts occur quite frequently becaus C has different scoping rules than fortran.
-Compiler errors such as 'Error: Symbol [symbol] cannot have a type' are likely due to name conflicts between function or type names.
+Compiler errors such as 'Error: Symbol [symbol] cannot have a type' are likely due to name conflicts between module and function or type names.
 These name conflicts typically lead to cascades of closely following but seemingly unrelated errors.

 Typedefs defining 'void' will cause undefined type errors.
 Fortran has no reasonable translation for a 'void' type and h2m cannot handle it.

+If Clang runs into an error pragma (#error) during preprocessing, an error will be raised.